 Entry Criteria

-Entry onto this BA will be direct for those progressing students after successful completion of the GLlM Health, Wellbeing and Social Care Leadership Foundation Degree.
+Entry onto this BA will be direct for those progressing students after successful completion of the GLLM Health, Wellbeing and Social Care Leadership Foundation Degree.

-Entry for external applicants, will be considered on an individual basis in line with GLlM credit transfer policy, based on previous successful study of 240 credits in a compatible qualification (within the time frame outlined in the policy).
+Entry for external applicants, will be considered on an individual basis in line with GLLM credit transfer policy, based on previous successful study of 240 credits in a compatible qualification (within the time frame outlined in the policy).

-For individuals who do not meet the above academic requirements we will consider a wide range of non-standard or professional qualifications and experience, through the submission of a portfolio for accreditation of prior learning (APL/APEL/RPEL), in accordance with GLlM regulations and policies.
+For individuals who do not meet the above academic requirements we will consider a wide range of non-standard or professional qualifications and experience, through the submission of a portfolio for accreditation of prior learning (APL/APEL/RPEL), in accordance with GLLM regulations and policies.

 If your qualifications do not meet the entry requirements listed above, we would still encourage you to apply for the course you're interested in, as many of our courses will consider learners based on their previous work and skills experience rather than their qualifications.